First Time Buyer

 Once your mortgage is set up we will then diary a review date to coincide with the end of your introductory deal.

-As part of our review process (see remortgage section) http://www.bbell.co.uk/services/remortgaging/ we will keep one eye on the future and so if you did take a longer term initially to reduce your payments we may suggest shortening your term at this point once you have gotten used to the monthly payment and had a couple of years of pay rises etc. Working this way can reduce or even remove any of the adverse effect of borrowing over an extended term initially.
+As part of our review process (Visit our Remortgage page for info.) we will keep one eye on the future.
+If you did take a longer term initially to reduce your payments we may suggest shortening your term at this point once you have become used to the monthly payment and had a couple of years of pay rises etc. Working this way can reduce or even remove any of the adverse effect of initially borrowing over an extended term.

 We have worked with many clients who have taken 10-15 years off their mortgage term and indeed settled their loans way ahead of what they thought possible by using this method.